 Non-agricultural employment includes all persons employed except federal military personnel, the self-employed, proprietors, unpaid workers, and farm and household domestic workers.
-The following table compares non-agricultural establishment employment for Connecticut, New England, and the United States between 2013 and 2022.
-Connecticut's nonagricultural employment reached a high in March 2008 of 1,717,100 persons employed, but began declining with the onset of the 2008 recession falling to 1,597,100 jobs by February 2010.
-After the 2008 recession, employment reached a peak of 1,697,500 in February 2020 before the onset of the COVID-19 pandemic-related recession.
-Employment then fell 289,100 jobs to 1,408,400 jobs in April 2020.
-In October 2023, the State had regained all of the jobs that were lost as a result of the pandemic, reaching a new employment level high since February 2020.
-As of December 2023, the State stands at 1,695,800 jobs, slightly below February 2020 levels.
+The following table compares non-agricultural establishment employment for Connecticut, New England, and the United States between 2014 and 2023.
+Connecticut's nonagricultural employment reached a high in March 2008 of 1,720,900 persons employed, but began declining with the onset of the 2008 recession falling to 1,601,800 jobs by February 2010.
+After the 2008 recession, employment reached a peak of 1,698,600 jobs in February 2020 before the onset of the COVID-19 pandemic-related recession.
+Employment then fell 291,100 jobs to 1,407,500 jobs in April 2020.
+In June 2023, the State had regained all of the jobs that were lost as a result of the pandemic, reaching a new employment level high since February 2020.
+As of December 2024, the State stands at 1,715,900 jobs, approximately 17,300 jobs above the February 2020 levels.